-The Call for Papers has expired.
+Each proposed paper must be submitted online through the LIMES Congress XXV website no later than the 1st of September 2021.
 Paper proposals will be reviewed by the Session Organisers and the Scientific Committee.
-The presenter of the paper will be informed by email by mid-December 2021.
-The congress schedule will be announced by February 2022.
-Please check back.
+The presenter of the paper will be informed by email by mid-February 2022.
+The congress schedule will be announced by March 2022.
+Please be aware of the following:

 Nico Roymans, Manuel Fernàndez-Götz & Erik Graafstal

 Affiliation: Vrije Universiteit Amsterdam, the Netherlands

 Affiliation of co-organiser: University of Edinburgh, United Kingdom

 Affiliation second co-organiser: city of Utrecht, the Netherlands

 Session Abstract: In the past decade Roman archaeology has experienced a growing interest in the study of Rome’s military expansion in the tribal frontiers of West- and Central Europe.
 Examples are the recent hausse in the research of Caesar’s Gallic Wars and of the Augustan campaigns in Northern Spain and Germania.
 The result is a rapidly growing archaeological dataset which can be used to contextualize and re-assess the historical sources.
 We also observe a growing interest in the often extremely violent and predatory nature of Roman expansion in the tribal frontiers and in its short-term effects on the indigenous populations.